-The facts weigh heavily against any award of attorneys' fees or costs to Righthaven under 17 U.S.C. § 505.
+The facts weigh heavily against any award of attorney's fees and costs to Righthaven under 17 U.S.C. § 505.
 Righthaven's success in this case is premised on an overmatched party's total failure to appear, rather than the strength or cogency of its legal position or the sympathetic factual nature of its dubious claims of harm.
-Because Hyatt could have asserted the fair use defense and prevailed, particularly in light of this Court's Realty One Group decision, the Court should be mindful of how a monstrous award here - even if only "symbolic" - would chill free speech in other fair use cases.
-Righthaven's entire "business model" is premised on cheap, exploitative litigation against mainly unschooled and defenseless individuals, described in Sections I and II A hereof.
-It should bear the costs of litigating its cases as part of that business model, as it was conceived to do.
+Because Hyatt could have asserted the fair use defense and prevail, particularly in light of this Court's Center for Intercultural Organizing and Realty One Group decisions, the Court should be mindful of how a monstrous award here - even if only symbolic - would chill free speech in other fair use cases.
+Righthaven's entire "business model" is premised on cheap, exploitative litigation against mainly unschooled and defenseless individuals, described in Sections I and II A. It should bear the costs of litigating its cases as part of that business model, as it was conceived to do.
 This factor weighs particularly heavily against Righthaven, as it is not protecting content it created or invested in during its "useful life," but bought unspecified rights in works solely so it could sue Hyatt and others after trawling the Internet for possible instances of infringement - a fee-generating litigation business.
-The needs of compensation and deterrence weigh against Righthaven receiving any attorneys' fees or costs award, for, if anything, it is Righthaven's conduct that should be deterred.
-Any compensation for losses it never suffered should be derived solely in any damages award by this Court, which should reflect the minimal-to-nonexistent harm Hyatt's conduct inflicted on Righthaven.
+The needs of compensation and deterrence weigh against Righthaven receiving any attorney's fees or costs award, for, if anything, it is Righthaven's conduct that should be deterred.
+Any compensation for losses it never suffered should be derived solely in any damages award by this Court, which should reflect the minimal-to-nonexistent harm his conduct inflicted on Righthaven.

-Indeed, it is not the intent of bloggers to "rip off" or damage the markets for the publications that supply them with reporting and other facts that are used as the foundation for commentary and other analysis.
+Indeed, it is not the intent of bloggers to "rip off" or damage the markets for publications that supply them with reporting and other facts that are used as the foundation for commentary and other analysis.
 The "blogosphere" and traditional media exist in a symbiotic relationship, in which blogs generate significant traffic to the sources they credit for works created by the latter and give new life to what would otherwise be essentially dormant online archives.
 Such traditional outlets recognize the benefit of bloggers to their online presences and are in the best position, in their own right, to correct and manage bloggers who may overstep the bounds of fair use - ideally in advance of initiating scorched-earth litigation.
-In contradistinction, Righthaven, having never produced any content, is an outsider to this relationship.
-Righthaven has no interest in protecting the market for content - only the market for dubious copyright litigation conducive to shakedowns of individuals who have become citizen journalists or commentators but will never be copyright experts.
+In contradistinction, Righthaven,

+Randazza Legal Group 7001 W Charleston Blva #1043 having never produced or distributed any content, is an outsider to this relationship.
+Righthaven has no interest in protecting the market for content - only the market for dubious copyright litigation conducive to shakedowns of individuals who have become citizen journalists or commentators, but will never be copyright experts.

-To award attorneys' fees to Righthaven, which has premised its existence on acquiring rights in order to sue others for infringement and whose primary source of revenue is settlements and judgments generated by needless and completely avoidable litigation, would be a slap in the face of the Copyright Act and would mock its very purpose.
-Amicus represents copyright holders and supports the exercise of discretion by courts to award attorneys' fees and costs under 17 U.S.C. § 505 in appropriate cases.
-But Amicus opposes the award of fees and costs in this case - and similar cases - because of the obvious dissimilarities between content creators and Righthaven's exploitative use of intellectual property as litigation fodder.
+To award attorneys' fees to Righthaven, which has premised its existence on acquiring rights in order to sue others for infringement, and whose primary source of revenue is settlements and judgments generated by needless and utterly avoidable litigation, would be a slap in the face of the Copyright Clause and the Copyright Act and would mock their very purpose.
+Amicus represents copyright holders and supports the exercise of discretion by courts to award attorney's fees and costs under 17 U.S.C. § 505 in appropriate cases.
+But Amicus opposes them in this case - and similar cases - because of the obvious dissimilarities between content creators and Righthaven's exploitative use of intellectual property as litigation fodder.
 Copyrights exist to protect creators and publishers - not create a secondary market for lawsuits.